Aijeyomah/blty-url-shortener/README.md

 - ```url - required``` : The url to be converted to a short url

-- ```customName - optional``` : a 6-character name provided to used to form a short url in place of a generated random string
+- ```customName - optional``` : A 6-character name provided to be used to form a short url in place of a generated random string

-- ```replace - optional``` : a boolean value which represent if a if existing long url should be replace with the new one
+- ```replace - optional``` : This can used if a custom name used to generate a short url exist.
+It is a boolean value which represent if an existing long url should be replace with the new one

 ### Generating short url
 ## Only the required url parameter is supplied